 Grated carrots and a game of fetch, here we come!

 What New Year’s resolutions does your dog want you to make this year?
+Do you plan to make any changes for your pup?
 Let us know in the comments below!